 Early bird giveaway

-We have all heard of the Black Friday "door buster" horror stories, so proceed with caution here.
+We have all heard of the Black Friday "door buster" horror stories, so proceed with caution here as you gather more Black Friday marketing ideas.
 Although it's fun to joke about people going crazy the day after Thanksgiving, their behavior goes to show that these types of promotions are very effective.
 These are people who not 12 hours prior were sitting at the table with their families talking about how grateful they were for what they had, and are now elbowing each other out of the way to get more.
 I can't think of a bigger contrast to show the effectiveness of marketing than that right there.

 Rewarding the early customers with an added bonus is a great way to jumpstart and maximize the word-of-mouth marketing that will evolve from your irresistible offer.
 62 percent of shoppers Tweet about purchases they’ve made.
 (Source: Twitter)